 Springboard has created a free guide to data science interviews, where we learned exactly how these interviews are designed to trip up candidates!
 In this blog, we have curated a list of 51 key machine learning interview questions that you might encounter in a machine learning interview.
 We’ve also provided some handy answers to go along with them so you can ace your machine learning job interview (or machine learning internship).

-Finally, don’t forget to check out Springboard’s Machine Learning Engineering Career Track, which comes complete with a six-month job guarantee.
+Finally, don’t forget to check out Springboard’s Machine Learning Engineering Career Track.

 Machine Learning Interview Questions: 4 Categories